uyuni-project/uyuni-tools/README.md

 Other sub-commands are also available.
 Explore the tool with the help command.

-A tool named `uyunictl` is also available with useful commands.
+A tool named `mgrctl` is also available with useful commands.

 ## K3s deployment